gitenmitra/Deploy-multiple-CloudFront-with-multiple-domains./README.md

 # AWS-CloudFront<br><br>

-<b>Problem:</b> Deploy multiple Cloudfront having different domains.<br><br>
+<b>Problem:</b> Deploy multiple CloudFront for account with multiple domains.<br><br>
-<b>Functionality:</b> script run in loop and deploy CloudFronts with Domains provided.<br><br>
+<b>Functionality:</b> Running this script in loop and deploy CloudFront with all the domains provided.<br><br>

-<b>How to Run the Script :</b>  This script need to be run when requirement.
-Using AWS CLI you need to run this code.
-Before running this script, make sure you have install Python 3.6 or above.
-Below parameters you need to pass to run this script
+<b>How to Run the Script :</b> This script need to be run as per business requirement.
+By using AWS CLI you need to run this script.
+Make sure to install Python 3.6 or above before running this script,.
+Following parameters need to be passed to run this script
 <ol>
 	<li>Domain name list
 	<li>ARN of ACM certificate